 First-movers can certainly maintain their market lead, but only when their strategy can be found superior to competitors.
 First-movers develop superior strategy by means of superior technology or quality, especially when supported by intellectual property protection.
-First-movers may also benefit from being first to market in the mind of brand and educating consumers about the new technology.
+Firstmovers may also benefit from being first to market in the mind of the consumer, developing a brand and educating consumers about the new technology.